Michal-Barcak/CryptoTracker/README.md

 ### 5. Configure Database Connection
    - The default database settings are in the `app/database.py` file
-   - If you need to change the database connection, you can edit the variables in this file:

    - DATABASE_URL - complete connection string (e.g. postgresql://username:password@localhost/dbname)